mike-ward/mike-ward.github.io/_posts/2009-04-25-freesnap-1-5--the-movie.md

 ---
 layout: post
-title:  FreeSnap 1.5 – The Movie
+title: 'FreeSnap 1.5 – The Movie'
 ---
 OK, not really, but there is a video someone posted on YouTube.